DTStack/Taier/docs/submit_EN.md

-Start Taiga, you can refer to the following two ways to implement, submit the flinkx data synchronization task
+Start Taier, you can refer to the following two ways to implement, submit the flinkx data synchronization task

 ##### Wizard mode build parameters

-The submission can be configured through the wizard mode interface of Taiga, but the input and output data source information corresponding to the data synchronization task needs to be introduced in the data source center in advance
+The submission can be configured through the wizard mode interface of Taier, but the input and output data source information corresponding to the data synchronization task needs to be introduced in the data source center in advance

 1. **Configure data read target**